DariusTG/dariustg.github.io/_posts/2016-09-29-scatterplot-me.md

 library(ggthemes)
 library(png)

 # Read the png into a matrix.
-The png has three dimenssions but I only care about one.
+The png has three layers (see third dimension)
+#  but I only care about one.
 av = readPNG("../img/avatar-icon2.png")[,,1]
 num_rows = NROW(av)
 num_cols = NCOL(av)